 Let me tell you how!

-Pats on the back are usually given by the employer to the employee or by an employee to another for a good job.
-Imagine adding points here and let’s say an employee who got a pat on the back from his or her manager gets 5 points.
-And for an employee appreciating his or her co-worker, it’s 10 points.
+The employer usually gives pats on the back to the employee or by an employee to another for a good job.
+Imagine adding points here, and let's say an employee who got a pat on the back from his or her manager gets 5 points.
+And for an employee appreciating his or her co-worker, it's 10 points.
 At the end of the month or a quarter, you can tally these points and reward those getting the highest points.

 Here you may also think why manager to employee appreciation is less than peer-to-peer appreciation.
 The reason is that employees stay in direct touch with their co-workers.
-Their co-workers know better how their fellow mate is performing as well as they also see their efforts in getting the work done.
+Their co-workers know better how their fellow mate is performing and see their efforts in getting the work done.

-In fact, according to an study by SHRM, peer-to-peer recognition is much more effective than an only managerial form of recognition.
+In fact, according to an study by SHRM, peer-to-peer recognition is much more effective than only a managerial form of recognition.

 Gamification in Employee Wellness